rhuanpasti/solidarity-network/README.md

 - `Prisma + PostgreSQL` for a typed relational model with safe schema evolution and a free-tier friendly deployment path.

 NestJS was preferred over raw Express because the project needs consistent architecture, scalable module boundaries, validation, interceptors, and future authorization support without hand-rolling cross-cutting concerns.

+## Technical Patterns And Technologies

+This repository follows a full stack monorepo approach with clear separation of concerns across frontend, backend, and shared contracts.

+Main technologies:

+- `Angular 21` for the frontend application
+- `NestJS` for the backend API
+- `TypeScript` across the stack
+- `Prisma` as the ORM
+- `PostgreSQL` as the relational database
+- `Docker Compose` for local infrastructure support
+- `npm workspaces` for monorepo dependency management

+Main patterns:

+- monorepo organization with isolated applications and shared packages
+- layered backend architecture with `controller -> service -> repository`
+- DTO-based request validation and consistent API contracts
+- reusable shared types and domain contracts across applications
+- feature-oriented frontend structure for route and page isolation
+- standalone Angular components to reduce module overhead
+- Angular Signals for localized reactive state
+- reactive forms with strong typing
+- centralized error normalization and interceptor-based cross-cutting behavior
+- environment-driven configuration for local and deployable setups

 ## Monorepo Structure